cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/sync_reset.rst

 ===========

 **sync_reset** is a small utility program to destroy user accounts on a system.
-The only safeguard which is in place is the obligary force option.
+The only safeguard which is in place is the obligatory force option.

 **sync_reset** |default-conf-text|